samizdatco/ds-2020/README.md

 Discussion: Scalability.
 When do you need a database(s)?
 When do you not?
 Lab.

-#### Weekly Assignment 12, due Tuesday 12/8 at 6:00pm
+#### Final App (continued)
-> You will create endpoints to connect your data to the design of your front-end interface.
+> You will create endpoints to connect your data to the design of your front-end interface and use client-side javascript to read from them

 #### Read for next week: